decentraland/decentraland-commons/src/email/README.md

 # Email

 A set of helpers to deal with email.
-It leverages a few different clients, like `smtp` and `Mailchimp`
+It leverages a few different clients, like `SMTP` and `Mailchimp`